 To say consumers are addicted to their mobile phones is an understatement.

 Research shows that consumers check their smartphones an average of 80 times a day (or every 12 minutes).
 Millennials are even more attached to their phones, checking them 150 times a day (every 6 minutes).

 The Internet is no longer just another way to reach your ideal prospects—it’s now the leading way to capture their attention and promote your legal services.

-So you should invest in a digital marketing strategy that:
+So you should invest in a law firm digital marketing strategy that:

 - Maximizes your firm’s visibility across numerous devices and digital channels.